kfletcher88/VCFvariance/Example/README.md

 # Walkthrough
-The directory `data` contains four variance call files (VCFs) which can be used to create the images below.
+The directory `./data` contains four example variance call files (VCFs).
 These VCFs have been randomly downsampled to 100,000 variant lines so they can be posted on GitHub.
 To run VCFvariance:
 ```
 perl ../VCFVariance.pl -i data/SF5ds_10x.vcf
 ```